Quitting the 9-5 Cold Turkey: For Anyone Seeking Signs to Quit Your Job and Become an Entrepreneur This Year

 In truth, I asked the whole company for more work.
 No joke, I walked around to the 50 people in my specific office and asked if they had things they wanted me to do.
 I actually ended up broadening my work description and responsibilities, but it wasn’t enough for me.

 I finally transitioned to a start-up where I would be the one and only marketing person.
 In a way, I was director and creator at the same time.
 I thought this would be the perfect opportunity for me.

 However, I was wrong.
-That is part of the difficulty when changing jobs.
+That is part of the difficulties when changing jobs.
 You don’t know what it will actually be like.

 I went in with the job description in hand and excitement to finally dig my marketing hands into projects.

 What my bosses actually expected of me was to be a personal assistant.
 They asked me to type up notes from meetings, to buy toilet paper for the office, and contact lenses for one of them.

 This was not what I signed up for.